bodePacker/django-backend/README.md

 # Step 7: Open the admin pannel if there are any users you would like to view to validate any changes you may make at
 http://127.0.0.1:8000/admin

+# Step 8: To vew things in this admin pannel you will likely need to create a SuperUser and follow the steps
+python manage.py createsuperuser
 ```